Why Some Babies Are Harder (and That’s Okay) - Baby Chick

 Share

-• Move constantly while others are content to lie quietly?
+• Some move constantly while others are content to lie quietly.

-• Sleep and eat in regular patterns while others never settle into any routine of hunger or rest?
+• Some sleep and eat in regular patterns, while others never settle into any routine of hunger or rest.

-• Seem to like bright lights and others like light muted?
+• Some like bright lights, and others like light muted.

-• Wake up cheerful and happy while others are fidgety and fussy?
+• Some wake up cheerful and happy, while others are fidgety and fussy.

-• Like to be wrapped tightly, and others want to be free of all tight clothes?
+• Some like to be wrapped tightly, and others want to be free of all tight clothes.

-• Cry all day and others only in 10 to 15-minute episodes?
+• Some cry all day, and others only in 10 to 15-minute episodes.

-• Like to be carried around and others do not?
+• Some like to be carried around, and others do not.

-Everyone believes that statement but is surprised when their baby is not what they ordered: an easy baby.
-When a Not-So-Easy (NSE) baby arrives and cries more, refuses to sleep, and despite taking all advice, seems impossible to soothe, you blame yourself.
+Everyone believes that statement, but is surprised when their baby is not what they ordered: an easy baby.
+When a Not-So-Easy (NSE) baby arrives and cries more and refuses to sleep, and despite taking all advice, it seems impossible to soothe, you blame yourself.
 You may have difficulty breastfeeding.
 You must be a failure.
 What are you doing wrong?
 What if your baby does not bond?
 Worry and guilt follow.

 All the uncertainty of parenting seems so stressful.
 It is not your fault.
-You are doing nothing incorrect.
+You are doing nothing wrong.
 You have a Not-So-Easy baby.
-Commonly what follows the trips to the doctor with these symptoms are diagnoses of colic, possibly milk allergies, and sometimes reflux.
+Commonly, what follows the trips to the doctor with these symptoms are diagnoses of colic, possibly milk allergies, and sometimes reflux.
 Feeding routines are changed, occasionally meds are added, and other advice is offered.
-Around three months, you have figured out some things that work.
+In around three months, you will have figured out some things that work.
 Maybe naps on a running washing machine or driving around in the car, but things do calm down, or you are just too tired to notice.
 The certain fact is your parenting life is harder than others you know.

 These behavioral style temperament traits can be tested by three months of age.
-Some children’s natural temperament combinations are easy, some a challenge at times, and some are plain difficult most of the time.
-Knowing this critical information can prepare you, your child, and the caregivers and teachers for the likely patterns of behavior that will follow.
+Some children’s natural temperament combinations are easy, some are challenging, and some are difficult most of the time.
+Knowing this critical information can prepare you, your child, and the caregivers and teachers for the likely behavior patterns that will follow.
 Testing is available here.

 The specific difficulties your children may encounter can be managed by strengthening these at-risk combinations of temperament traits.
 A parenting plan, a roadmap specifically designed for your child’s unique characteristics, can lessen your frustrations, minimize the daily strains on the family, and prepare the child for a more successful and happy life.
 This knowledge can prevent situations in the learning environment that can cause behavior problems.